 • Uncategorized

-Aconite/Monkshood Medicinal Uses: Toxic Herb, Ancient Remedy
+Aconite/Monkshood Medicinal Uses: Toxic Herb, Ancient Remedy?

 Monkshood medicinal uses and aconite medicinal uses have fascinated herbalists for centuries.
 They’re powerful, dangerous, and, when used with precision, astonishingly effective.
 In this post, I’ll walk you through everything I’ve learned about monkshood and aconite—two names for the same plant (Aconitum)—and why this infamous herb still has a place in historical and homeopathic medicine, even with its toxic reputation.
 Let’s break it down step by step.
 What Is Monkshood Used For?
 The plant known as monkshood or wolfsbane (Aconitum napellus) has been used traditionally to: These traditional monkshood medicinal uses come mainly from its most active alkaloid, aconitine, a…